farooq-teqniqly/react-imdb-clone/README.md

 #### 2. RESOURCE_GROUP_NAME

 Set this to the name of the resource group you want to use (e.g., `imdb-clone-rg`).

+#### 3. STATIC_WEB_APP_NAME

+Choose a globally unique name for your Static Web App (e.g., `my-imdb-clone-12345`).
+Static Web App names must be unique across all Azure customers worldwide.
+Use a combination of your project name, a random number, or your username to ensure uniqueness.

+**Important:** Do not use generic names like `imdb-clone` as they are likely already taken.
+Check availability by attempting to create the resource or use a unique identifier.

 ### Workflow Triggers